Materials

 We have undertaken a number of initiatives in order to have an impact on animal welfare.
 We entered into an agreement with the Open Cages organization, which involves our permanent commitment to giving up natural furs, and joined the international Fur Free Retailer initiative.

-We also use recycled and virgin cashmere sourced responsibly by The Good Cashmere Standard® (GCS), an independent sustainable cashmere standard developed by Aid by Trade Foundation (AbTF), which aims to improve the welfare of cashmere goats, farmers’ working conditions and protect the environment.
+We also make use of recycled and virgin cashmere sourced in compliance with the Good Cashmere Standard® (GCS), an independent standard developed by Aid by Trade Foundation (AbTF), which seeks to improve the welfare of cashmere goats and the working conditions of goat herders and farm workers, and to protect the environment.

 renounced in 2014